sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 | JUMP_SVR_RWX_FILESTORE_PATH | Path on the jump server to the NFS mount | string | /viya-share | false | | viya |

 ## Storage
+When V4_CFG_MANAGE_STORAGE is set to true, Viya4-deploy will create the "sas" and "pg-storage" storage classes using the nfs-subdir-external-provisioner helm chart for the Viya deployment to use.
+If a jump server is present, Viya4-deploy will use that server to create the folders for the ASTORES, BIN, DATA and HOMES RWX Filestore NFS paths outlined in the RWX Filestore section below.

+When V4_CFG_MANAGE_STORAGE is set to false, Viya4-deploy will not create the "sas" or "pg-storage" storage classes.
+Viya4-deploy will also not create or manage the RWX Filestore NFS paths for you.
+If V4_CFG_MANAGE_STORAGE is set to false, the values for V4_CFG_RWX_FILESTORE_ASTORES_PATH, V4_CFG_RWX_FILESTORE_BIN_PATH, V4_CFG_RWX_FILESTORE_DATA_PATH and V4_CFG_RWX_FILESTORE_HOMES_PATH must be set to existing NFS folder locations prior to running a Viya deployment.
+The required NFS folders can be created from the jump server by the Viya4-deploy user prior to running a Viya4 deployment.
+Recommended attribute settings for each folder are as follows: set the filemode to 0777, group to 'nogroup' and owner to 'nobody'.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |